-A. Discouraging Sexual or Romantic Relationships between Students and Persons in Authority
+A. Prohibited Sexual or Romantic Relationships between Students and College or Third Parties Employees

 B. Relationships Between Employees

 In cases where a consensual sexual or romantic relationship exists between Employees who hold unequal positions of authority, it is important that the person in the position of greater authority does not exercise any supervisory or evaluative function over the other person in the relationship.
 Accordingly, if this dynamic exists, the Employees in the relationship shall notify Human Resources to evaluate the situation and ensure that alternate supervisory or evaluative arrangements are put in place.
 The College will protect Employee privacy but reserves the right to share information with individuals who may have a need to know about the relationship in order to make alternative supervisory arrangements in compliance with this policy.